-Welcome to my blog – I love spotting wildflowers when I’m out and about, and I’m always taking pics – some better than others!
+Welcome to my blog!
+I love spotting wildflowers when I’m out and about in nature.
+I’m always taking pics – often with my smartphone – some better than others!
 Recently I’ve been making more effort to identify them but I’m not a botanist.

 This website is intended to be a blog where I put all my most recent pics, but I’m also building an identification resource.
-Every time I ID something new, I try to explain a bit about it, which is the Wildflower links down the right hand side.
+Every time I ID something new, I try to explain a bit about it.
+See these in the Wildflower links down the right hand side.
 You can see I still have a way to go!
-The pages I have put up may be incomplete because I only write about flowers I have seen – there may be related species I haven’t come across yet.
+The pages I have put up may be incomplete because I only write about flowers I have seen.
+There may be related species I haven’t come across yet.
 There are many more wildflower pics on this site – just use the search box (top right) to find them or scroll through my posts.